 According to Harvard Medical School, women with a history of sexual abuse are more likely to recover in women’s-only treatment programs that address the highly complex and interrelated issues surrounding the abuse and the addiction.
 Gender-specific treatment enables women to focus on recovery in a supportive and safe environment while addressing sensitive issues with other women who likely have similar experiences.

 There is hope for your loved one.
-A holistic approach to recovery that utilizes various traditional and alternative treatment therapies in a women’s-only setting can lead to long-term recovery and a restoration of your loved one’s sense of worth, purpose, and well-being.
+A holistic approach to recovery that utilizes various traditional and alternative treatment therapies can lead to long-term recovery and restoration of your loved one’s sense of worth, purpose, and well-being.